AppifySheets/eurocredit-btc-loans/btc-loans-proposal.md

 BITCOIN-BACKED LOAN AGREEMENT

 This Agreement is entered into on [DATE] between:
-- Lender: MFO EuroCredit, registered in Georgia
+- Lender: [MFO Name], registered in Georgia
 - Borrower: [Customer Name], ID: [Number]

 TERMS: